Middle school students will compete in Rowan's FIRST LEGO League competition | More

 YES.
 All of your personal and health records are kept strictly confidential according to state and federal laws.
 NO Health information will be released by our health care providers or other staff to anyone, including your parents, without your prior WRITTEN authorization, EXCEPT in the following situations:

-Health Center staff and affiliated health care providers, including counseling and psychological services staff, retain the privilege to consult with one another about clients for treatment and/or training purposes.
+Student Health Services staff and affiliated health care providers, including counseling and psychological services staff, retain the privilege to consult with one another about clients for treatment and/or training purposes.
 If you participate in group counseling or education, as a member of the group you will be expected to commit to maintaining the confidentiality of that group.

 - When there is a risk of imminent harm to yourself or another person